Best Black Friday Fitness Equipment Deals See Deals

 Protein shakes, like protein powder, bring many potential health benefits to the table.
 Here’s a look.

 • Increase daily protein intake: If you aren’t getting enough protein each day, a protein shake is one great way to increase your daily amount of protein, as well as your daily intake of essential amino acids and other nutrients.
-Even vegan protein powders and shakes can help, but remember: plant proteins aren’t complete proteins, meaning they don’t contain all nine essential amino acids.
+Even vegan protein powders and shakes can help, but remember: plant proteins aren’t traditionally complete proteins, meaning they don’t contain all nine essential amino acids.

-• May help with weight loss: Increasing your dietary protein intake may help with energy regulation and appetite, thus contributing to successful, long-term weight loss, according to a 2012 study in the British Journal of Nutrition.3
+• May help with weight loss: Increasing your dietary protein intake may help with energy regulation and appetite, thus contributing to successful, long-term weight loss, according to a 2012 study in the British Journal of Nutrition3.

-• Quick easy snack: Finally, pre-made protein shakes can support your overall wellness goals by providing a healthy and tasty snack to hold you over until your next meal.
+• Quick easy snack: Finally, pre-made protein shakes can support your overall wellness goals by providing a healthy and tasty snack to hold you over until your next whole-food meal.

 A man drinks a Fairlife Nutrition Plan Shake.